Faith Hope & Charity – 1970 – Faith Hope & Charity (Maxwell)

 Now, listen up “So Much Love”

-You can also get Zulema‘s wonderful debut album on Sussex here.
+You can also get Zulema‘s albums on here.

 Big Thanks to Groovy Emmanuel for sharing his vinyl collection with us and my Jamaican brother Raphy who cleaned – once again – this rip perfectly.
 Enjoy!!!